Join us on September 13th, 2025!

 A used car!

-Complete fluid change and a fresh detail by Duck Detail of Eugene.
+Complete fluid change and a fresh detail by lucky volunteers from the Malaise Car Club of Oregon.

-Don't miss your chance to be the owner of this awesome car!
+Don't miss your chance to be the owner of this automotive legend!

 FAQ